Kix Brooks: Musical career

-Brooks' father urged him to pursue his desire to become a musician, and he moved to Nashville, Tennessee, in the early 1980s.
-His then-girlfriend (now wife Barbara, with whom he has a son and daughter) followed shortly thereafter.
+Kix Brooks' father urged him to pursue his desire to become a musician, and he moved to Nashville in the early 1980s.
+His girlfriend (now wife Barbara) followed suit shortly thereafter.
+They have a son and daughter.
 He worked for Tree Publishing as a staff songwriter.
-He recorded his first solo single, "Baby, When Your Heart Breaks Down", for Avion in 1983, but returned to songwriting after it only reached number 73 on the Hot Country Songs chart.
-Brooks and Dan Tyler co-wrote "Modern Day Romance", released by Nitty Gritty Dirt Band in June 1985; it became the band's second No. 1 hit on the country chart.
+He recorded his first solo single, "Baby, When Your Heart Breaks Down", for Avion in 1983, but returned to songwriting after it only reached No. 73 on the Hot Country Songs chart.
+Brooks and Dan Tyler co-wrote "Modern Day Romance", released by the Nitty Gritty Dirt Band in June 1985; it became the band's second No. 1 hit on the country chart.

-Brooks released an album, Kix Brooks, in 1989 on Capitol Records.
-This album also featured the song "Sacred Ground" which became a No. 2 country hit for McBride & the Ride in 1992.
+Brooks released a self-titled album in 1989 on Capitol Records.
+The album featured the song "Sacred Ground" which became a No. 2 country hit for McBride & the Ride in 1992.

 He is one half of country music duo Brooks & Dunn.
 Their 1991 debut album, Brand New Man, generated four number-one hit singles on the country charts.
 Brooks usually provided backing vocals on their songs and singles.
 The singles featuring Brooks on lead vocals include, "You're Gonna Miss Me When I'm Gone" (the only Brooks & Dunn single featuring Brooks on lead vocals to reach No. 1), "Lost and Found", "Rock My World (Little Country Girl)", "Mama Don't Get Dressed Up for Nothing", "South of Santa Fe", and "Why Would I Say Goodbye".

-On August 10, 2009, Brooks & Dunn announced to their fans, via their website they intended to disband after twenty years of touring.
+On August 10, 2009, Brooks & Dunn announced to their fans via their website that they would disband after 20 years of touring.
 According to the short statement released on their web site, Brooks & Dunn intended to release a greatest hits album, tour during the rest of 2009, and have a farewell tour in 2010.

 Brooks resumed his solo career in 2012, releasing a new 12-track album on September 11, 2012.
 New to This Town features nine songs co-written by Brooks, including the album's first single, the title track.
-He followed his second album with the soundtrack to the western film Ambush at Dark Canyon in 2014.
+His second album followed with the soundtrack to the western film Ambush at Dark Canyon in 2014.
 Brooks composed the majority of the musical score as well as starring in the film.

-On December 3, 2014, Brooks & Dunn reunited, and along with Reba McEntire, performed a series of concerts in Las Vegas, Nevada, throughout the summer and fall of 2015.
+On December 3, 2014, Brooks & Dunn reunited, and along with Reba McEntire, performed a series of concerts in Las Vegas throughout the summer and fall of 2015.
 Brooks performed at the 2019 Musicians Hall of Fame and Museum Concert and Induction Ceremony.

 Awards

-In 2005, Brooks, along with timber industrialist Roy O. Martin Jr., and the Louisiana State University sports legends Paul Dietzel, and Sue Gunter were among those named a "Louisiana Legend" by Louisiana Public Broadcasting.
+In 2005, Brooks, along with timber industrialist Roy O. Martin Jr., Andrew Young as well as Paul Dietzel and Sue Gunter, sports legends from Louisiana State University in Baton Rouge were among those named a "Louisiana Legend" by Louisiana Public Broadcasting.